The crucial key to finding success on YouTube is creating and uploading videos that capture and retain your audience’s attention.

 Things You Should Avoid Saying or Including In Your YouTube Intro

-Aside from knowing the things you should include in your intros, you must also learn the ones you should avoid.
+Aside from knowing the things you should include in your YouTube video intro, you must also learn the ones you should avoid.
 Here are the things you should avoid saying or doing in your introduction.

-Avoid too many hurdles on your YouTube Intro.
+Avoid too many hurdles on your YouTube Intro lines.
 Frankly, your viewers are there for the content.
-Including hurdles, like a full self-introduction or a several-minute long branded intro with music and your logo, can cause your viewers’ attention to drift away.
+Including hurdles, like a full self-introduction or a several-minute long branded YouTube video intro with music and your logo, can cause your viewers’ attention to drift away.
 If you are not careful, it might look like a commercial ad.

 Additionally, too many hurdles can disinterest your viewers.
 It hinders them from accessing the actual content immediately, making them stop watching further.